SelecTree: Tree Detail

 Longevity 50 to 150 years.

 Fragrant Cream or White.
 Flowers in Spring.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Black Drupe, Medium (0.50 - 1.50 inches), fruiting in Summer Edible.